-This happens because every person brings their different perspective.
+This happens because every person brings a different perspective.
 For example, if you want to increase the sale of a particular product you might want to collaborate with industry experts, specialists, or people working in domains other than sales.

-Who, What, Where, When and Why are the five W’s.
+Who, What, Where, When, and Why are the five W’s.
 Answering these five W’s helps us achieve a very holistic view of the topic under discussion.
 And it is an efficient way to come up with solutions and ideas.